ECPA Christian Fiction Bestseller (June 2014, July 2014)

-In addition, if you would like to invite Sarah Price to a book signing or for availability for her to speak at events on Amish religion/culture, anti-bullying, or breast cancer, plus send her an email at the above address.
+In addition, if you would like to invite Sarah Price to a book signing or for availability for her to speak at events on Amish religion/culture, anti-bullying, or breast cancer, send an email at the above address.

 - May 2014: BEA 2014 (NYC) and June 2014: ICRS 2014 (Atlanta)